rowdyware/vendure-google-cloud-run-starter/README.md

 - GitHub auth - 2 choices - GitHub.com, No
 - After first DB_HOST spinup for IP
 - Deleting SQL root user

-ISSUES:
-- could be database user host name - change to %

 ## Google Cloud Console
 Some useful and important links to view your application health: